 - Summer Jobs and Internships

 Each Council Member is responsible for actively participating in the work of the AGC and the life of the school.
-The AGC and its’ members will develop programs that will benefit and engage the entire alumni community.
+The AGC and its members develop programs that benefit and engage the entire alumni community.
 Each member is expected to affirm and strive to fulfill the performance expectations outlined below.

-- Believe in and be an active advocate and ambassador for the values, mission, and vision of The Potomac School Alumni Governing Council.
+- Be an active advocate and ambassador for the values, mission, and vision of The Potomac School Alumni Governing Council

 - Behave in ways that clearly contribute to the effective operations of the AGC:

 - Focus on the good of the organization and group, not on a personal agenda.

 - Support Council’s decisions once they are made.

 - Participate in an honest appraisal of one's own performance and that of the council

 - Regularly attend council and committee meetings in accordance with the absenteeism policy

 - Prepare for these meetings by reviewing materials and bringing the materials to meetings